-I am a solicitor in the Public Law department at Irwin Mitchell.
+I am a Senior Associate in the Public Law & Human Rights department at Irwin Mitchell.
 I joined Irwin Mitchell as a trainee solicitor in 2011 and qualified into the department in 2013.

 I specialise in administrative and public law, helping individuals to secure statutory services and to investigate or challenge decisions which have been made by public bodies.

 I act on behalf of vulnerable adults and their families in health and welfare disputes within the Court of Protection, when the Court is asked to decide what is in the best interests of an individual who lacks the mental capacity to make decisions for themselves.

 I represent disabled adults and children in judicial review proceedings concerning local authorities' duties to provide them with sufficient care and support.
 I also act in cases which challenge local government policies or statutory guidance, where these appear to be unlawful or discriminatory.